-Get ready for a time warp (remember the CD/video warehouse clubs that used to come in the mail with the huge sheet of colorful stamps?) – the hottest thing in shoes is right now is monthly shoe subscription sites.
+Get ready for a time warp (remember the CD/video warehouse clubs that used to come in the mail with the huge sheet of colorful stamps?) – the hottest thing in shoes right now is monthly shoe subscription sites.

 I’ve noticed 3 major competitors on the scene: ShoeDazzle, JustFabulous and Sole Society.
-All of these companies will give you some pretty great shoes for very low prices and free shipping.
-But realistically (well, for all but the most ardent shoe addicts), if you’re going to subscribe to get inexpensive shoes every single month, you probably don’t have a ton of extra cash (or else you’d be stocking up on Manolos instead), so you’ll probably have to choose just one to try out first.
-I decided to do the dirty work for you and try to figure out what really separates these companies from one another.
+All of these companies will give you some pretty great shoes for very low prices with free shipping.
+But realistically (well, for all but the most ardent shoe addicts), if you’re going to subscribe to get inexpensive shoes every single month, you probably don’t have a ton of extra cash (or else you’d be stocking up on Manolos instead), so you’ll have to choose just one to try out first.
+I decided to do the dirty work for you and figure out what really separates these companies from one another.
 From fashion founders to who has the best pictures, here’s the lowdown:

 HOW ALL 3 SITES ARE ALIKE – ShoeDazzle, JustFabulous and Sole Society all offer free shipping and free exchanges within 30 days (items returned for a cash refund are a different story).
 Each site will also give you personal shoe picks (based on VERY similar “Which shoe/celeb/runway pic do you like better” quizzes) along with additional shoe options on the side that are available to everyone.
 And if you don’t like the shoes that were chosen for you, each site will happily provide you with new options.
 You can have shoe selections sent to you to view for free for as long as you want, but once you make your first purchase, you are automatically enrolled in that company’s monthly club.
 After you’re enrolled, your credit card will be charged, and you get 1 item, every month unless you actively opt out before the 5th of each month (gotta stay up to date on those emails!).
 But there’s no limit to the number of months you can opt out.
 Surprisingly, there’s little else that the sites copy one another on.

-Sole Society, launched in February 2011 by shopping site Hautelook (which is owned by Nordstrom) is the newest shoe subscription site around.
-Their team of 6 Fashion Insiders (or Sole Sisters – read more here) includes actress Bree Turner and experienced fashion bloggers, editors and buyers from all over the web.
+Sole Society, launched in February 2011 by shopping site Hautelook (which is owned by Nordstrom), is the newest shoe subscription site around.
+Their team of 6 Fashion Insiders (or Sole Sisters – read more here) includes actress Bree Turner and experienced fashion bloggers, editors, and buyers from all over the web.

 COST – $49.95 a month for 1 shoe every month